WorkerFramework/worker-framework/worker-core/readme.md

  A poison message is a message a worker is unable to handle.
 A message is deemed poisonous during processing when repeated catastrophic failure of the worker occurs.
-Regardless of how many times the message is retried, the worker will not be able to handle the message in a graceful manor.
+Regardless of how many times the message is retried, the worker will not be able to handle the message in a graceful manner.

  On receiving a message, a worker will attempt to process the message.
 Should the worker crash during processing, the message will be returned to the